nickytonline/source.nickytonline.github.io/src/pages/about/index.md

 templateKey: about-page
 title: About Me
 ---
 I am a Senior Software Developer at Autodesk working on the [Shotgun](https://www.shotgunsoftware.com) product.
 I am a big fan of TypeScript, JavaScript, React and Node.
 Once upon a time, I was into C#/ASP.NET.
-I m also not a big fan of spiders.
+I am also not a big fan of spiders.

 I love contributing to open source.
 Here are some highlights of my most recent open source work.